 Kommos, the archaic port

-The archaeological site lies above the extended beach of Kommos.
+The archaeological site lies above the huge beach of Kommos.
 It was the port of the palaces at Phaistos and Agia Triada from 1650 to 1250 BC.
 Archaeologists have found the ancient seaside village and many public buildings that were probably storerooms or boathouses that protected the Minoan fleet from the elements.

 Odigitria – Agiofarango monastery